aj-kivimaki/aj-kivimaki/README.md

 I've been interested in programming ever since I built my first QBasic project as a kid - a quiz about song lyrics.
 However, my music career took priority.

-Now, as an adult career changer, I am currently on an internship as part of my Full Stack Web Development studies at Business College Helsinki.
+Having completed my internship as part of my Full Stack Web Development studies at Business College Helsinki, I am now actively seeking opportunities in the IT field.

 ---